 Learn about spider veins and venous disease below; it can help you understand what you are experiencing, however, for an accurate diagnosis and consultation it is best to see a professional.
 We believe the more you know helps you understand the process and heal better.

 Spider Veins May Be a Symptom of Venous Disease

 Spider veins are small, thin blood blue vessels that almost look like a small spider’s web that has sprouted underneath the skin.
 These are usually harmless but are signs of poor circulation.
 They usually appear on the legs or thighs.
 But they also can appear on the face, forearms or hands.
 Women most often get these, especially women who are pregnant or taking birth control pills.
 Heredity also plays a big role in influencing if you get this.
 Please remember that having spider veins removed can have positive cosmetic benefits too.

 Besides their appearance, spider veins usually don’t cause any physical symptoms.
 They can cause minor discomfort or burning sensation.
 Additionally, remember spider veins can be connected to the larger issue of venous disease.

 Diagnosing Spider Veins

 A doctor will perform a physical exam on you to determine if you have spider veins and venous disease.
-The physician also may order a duplex ultrasonography.
+The physician also may order duplex ultrasonography.
 This test uses sound waves to determine how your blood moves through your veins.
-Below see what are the different treatments for spider veins and venous disease looks like.
+Read more below to see what the different treatments for spider veins and venous disease look like.

 Cosmetic Benefits for Spider Vein Removal